tc39/notes/es8/2017-11/nov-29.md

 - [proposal](https://gist.github.com/ajklein/b947351835cc77ad0040db9a55813f51)
 - [slides](https://docs.google.com/presentation/d/11xRhQlcNGBdmKC43lEx7fUP0wl-QtFLg55FwgAvLE2k/edit?usp=sharing)

-AKN: (Presenting)
+AK: (Presenting)

 YK: Andreas Rossberg spent time on this, and option 4 was discussed and rejected.

-AKN: I haven't seen this in the notes.
+AK: I haven't seen this in the notes.

 RW: I did this earlier with regard to this bug, I'll share those notes with you.